UPPMAX/R-matlab-julia-HPC/docs/matlab/add_onsMatlab.rst

 .. challenge:: 1.
 Find the **kalmanf** and install it and run a test command.

+   Use the Demo as instruction!

 .. challenge:: 2.
 (Optional) Browse the add-ons and get inspired for your own work!

+   Use the Demo as inspiration!

 .. keypoints::